 In 1972, the core was approaching the burnup limit.
 In November 1972, the Power Reactor Development Company made the decision to decommission Fermi 1.
 The fuel and blanket subassemblies were shipped offsite in 1973.
 The non-radioactive secondary sodium system was drained and the sodium sent to Fike Chemical Company.
 The radioactive primary sodium was stored in storage tanks and in 55 gallon drums until the sodium was shipped offsite in 1984.
 Decommissioning of the Fermi 1 plant was originally completed in December 1975.
 The license for Fermi 1 expires in 2025.

 3.0 Major Technical or Regulatory Issues

 There is no spent fuel onsite.
-Bulk sodium has been removed from the site, and the reactor vessel has been grouted and is being removed.
+Bulk sodium has been removed from the site, and the reactor vessel, primary system piping and major components have been removed.

 4.0 Estimated Date For Closure